pawcijo/PiGarden/README.md

 ```

 ## Database Schema
-The SQLite database sensor_data.db contains a table called sensor_readings with the following columns:
+The SQLite database `sensor_data.db` contains a table called `sensor_readings` with the following columns:
 - id: Auto-incremented primary key.
 - timestamp: Date and time of the sensor reading.
 - temperature: Temperature value from the SHT31-D sensor.
 - humidity: Humidity value from the SHT31-D sensor.
 - soil_moisture: Soil moisture level in percentage.
+- cpu_temperature: CPU temperature of the Raspberry Pi.

 ## Troubleshooting
 - I2C Communication Error: Make sure I2C is enabled on your Raspberry Pi and that your sensors are correctly connected.